teachaccess/accessibility-skills-hiring-toolkit/roles/ux-visual-designer.md

 - Experience creating visual designs that meet accessibility guidelines, including use of color and color contrast requirements
 - Experience creating layouts that adapt to changes in text size and format, and different viewing modes, such as high-contrast mode
 - Experience designing layouts that are accessible and responsive
+- Experience conducting accessible and inclusive user research and user testing for visual designs and in the development of products and service

 #### Preferred
 Applicants with the following qualifications will be preferred: